kairobyte/bipedal_self_balance/README.md

 ## License

-This project is open source under the MIT license license.
+This project is open source under the MIT license.
 See `LICENSE` for details.

 ##